Bryantcornwell/CV-ORB-image-stitcher/README.md

 | :-----------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------------: |
 | <img src="documentation/part3/alternate/small_skyline_1.jpg" alt="image_name"/> | <img src="documentation/part3/alternate/small_skyline_2.jpg" alt="image_name"> | <img src="documentation/part3/alternate/small_skyline_3.jpg" alt="image_name"> | <img src="documentation/part3/alternate/small_skyline.jpg" alt="image_name"> | <img src="documentation/part3/alternate/small_skyline_fail.jpg" alt="image_name"> |

+Part 3 could be improved by developing a more dynamic method for finding the hyperparameter for orb detecting/matching and RANSAC to help improve the quality of matches when stitching and to help guarantee that we get matches for a particular pair of images.
+Additionally, we could potentially try to identify other heuristics to use for the RANSAC error function to improve the quality of the output.

 ## Conclusions

 In conclusion, the goal of this assignment is to gain hands on experience matching images using ORB feature point detection, performing image transformation operations to change image prospectives, and automatically stitching two similar images together utilizing RANSAC.
 The team was able to perform the required tasks for each part of this assignment as seen in the results section.
 Increasing the matching algorithm pairwise accuracy and testing a wider range of images could provide overall improvements to these results.
 We plan on implementing the code and ideas from this assignment in our final project.